-- Osteoarthritis: Osteoarthritis is one of the most common causes of chronic hip pain for both athletes and non-athletes alike.
+Osteoarthritis.
+Osteoarthritis is one of the most common causes of chronic hip pain for both athletes and non-athletes alike.
 It is characterized by damaged articular cartilage that lines the hip joint.
 Over time, the smooth, protective cartilage of the hip socket wears down and bare bone is exposed, making movement painful.
 Osteoarthritis is an active disease process that causes degeneration of the cartilage surface.
 Regenerative procedures offer an alternative to joint replacement and harmful steroids.

 Iliotibial band syndrome.
 Iliotibial (IT) band syndrome is an overuse injury resulting in the inflammation of the thick band of fibrous tissue that begins at the iliac crest of the hip and runs along the outside of the thigh.
 The band attaches to the outer side of the shin bone just below the knee joint.
 Its function is to coordinate with the thigh muscles and provide stability to the knee.
-Iliotibial band syndrome occurs when the IT band and the lower outside portion of the thighbone at the knee joint rub against each other.
+Iliotibial band syndrome occurs when the IT band and the lower outside portion of the thighbone rub against each other.
 It commonly occurs in athletes, cyclists, and runners.
 Knee pain from this injury is most commonly felt along the outside of the knee and lower thigh.
 IT band syndrome may also result in a nagging or acute pain on the outside of the hip.

-- Piriformis syndrome: The piriformis muscle is a small muscle in the groin that runs from the sacrum to the outer hip bone.
-When the piriformis muscle becomes tight or cramps, it can put pressure on the sciatic nerve that passes underneath the piriformis muscle.
+Piriformis syndrome.
+The piriformis muscle is a small muscle in the groin that runs from the sacrum to the outer hip bone.
+When the piriformis muscle becomes tight or cramps, it can put pressure on the sciatic nerve that passes underneath it.
 Typically, this pain increases when the muscle contracts, when sitting for an extended time, or with direct pressure on the muscle.
-Gluteal (or buttock) pain is common.
+Gluteal pain is common.
 Pirformis syndrome is also a common cause of sciatica.